rtatat/bank-customer-churn/README.md

 - A StandardScaler instance is used to normalize the training data, and the scaler is then applied to both training and testing sets.

 ### TensorFlow
+With TensorFlow we needed a basis model to start with so we can use what we found later in the project.
+This allowed us to fine-tune other models and move on to XGBoost, Keras Tuner and SVC which is the Support Vector Machine.
+We used TensorFlow primarily to develop a deep-learning framework that specialises in predicting models.
+The TensorFlow uses the Sequential and the sigmoid output layer to get an accurate rating of 99.64%.
+-TensorFlow was used to get a baseline understanding of what we needed to create other predictive models more accurately.
+-Hidden Layer 1: 9 Nodes, RELU Activation
+-Hidden Layer 2: 19 Nodes, RELU
+-Activation
+-Sigmoid Output Layer
+-100 Epochs
+-99.64% Accurate, 0.06 Loss

 ### Keras Tuner